-Asserting the Right Affirmative Breach of Contract Defenses Can Win Your Case
+Asserting the Right Affirmative Defenses to Contract Formation Can Win Your Case

 Affirmative defenses to breach of contract are important when another party files a case but you actually have a legal reason for not completing the contract.
 In contract litigation, there are certain affirmative breach of contract remedies you can assert at trial.

-By proving your defense to the required legal standard, you can actually prevail at trial.
+By proving contract defenses to the required legal standard, you can actually prevail at trial.
 However, parties to a lawsuit sometimes fail to assess whether they have any viable abreach of contract affirmative defenses available to them.

 Although you may have a reason for breaching the contract, the question is whether or not you have a legal reason or defense.

-Below are some common affirmative defenses to breach of contract.
+Below are some common affirmative defenses to contract formation.
 They are fact-specific and you should always make sure that the facts and evidence are available to support your case in court.
 Merely asserting a defense is not enough to win your case.

 - Failure to follow the writing requirements.
 This usually comes into play when an opposing contracts attorney argues that an oral agreement should be enforceable.